 Greetings followers of Guys Like Romance, Too!

-I want to thank Carson for letting me come back.
+I want to thank Carson for letting me stop by and share again.
 I am Jaxx Steele.
 For those who don’t know of me I write erotic gay romance.
-I am here today to give you a look at And then there was Anthony.
+I am here today to give you a look at my latest release, And then there was Anthony.

 This is not my first romance by far, but it is my first real love story.